adavarski/GitOps-k3d-Tekton-ArgoCD-Go/README.md

 With this repo to show how a modern and cloud native CI/CD could be implemented within a Kubernetes environment.
 We’ll use two different tools:

 - Tekton: to implement CI stages
-- Argo CD: to implement CD stages (Gitops)
+- Argo CD: to implement CD stages (GitOps)

+Note: write REST API sample in `golang`.

 ### Tekton?